libretro/RetroArch/CONTRIBUTING.md

 be asked to fix any coding style issues before submission.
 In other cases, there may be a follow-up pull request making the code style consistent.

+For full guidelines please see the [Coding Standards](https://docs.libretro.com/development/coding-standards/).

 Some non-obvious things to be aware of:

   - Code should be both C89 and ISO C++ compatible.
 This is a requirement for XBox 360 and MSVC to